 - In-app purchases (this is a common model of monetization in iOS and Android apps)

 - Subscriptions (this model of monetization is quite popular and works until the user decides to cancel the subscription; in most cases, subscription apps have an onboarding or free trial period)

 Business plan example for a mobile app startup

-If you're interested, here we'd like to offer you a mockup business plan for a startup.
-Please keep in mind that, although the business plan itself is structured according to all the rules, the calculations are completely fictional.
+If you're interested, here we'd like to offer you a template business plan for a startup.
+Please keep in mind that, although the mobile app business plan itself is structured according to all the rules, the calculations are completely fictional.